langcog/tablet/README.md

 analysis: contains R markdown files for analysis of data. analysis.Rmd reads in data both from tabletstudyresults.csv, which contains the data from all trials, and tablet_demographics.csv, which contains demographics information and information about participant exclusion.

 audio: contains audio files for the filler trials used in the study.
-For the audio incorporated into the final version of the experiment in sprite form, please see the "iPad" folder.
+For the audio incorporated into the final version of the experiment in sprite form, please see the "final_expt" folder.

 data: contains both csv files with final data: tabletstudyresults.csv and tablet_demographics.csv.